cloudposse/atmos/website/docs/cli/commands/describe/describe-component.md

    ```

   - Atmos detects that and does not include the base component `base-component-4` config file into the `deps` output since the component does
-    not directly depend on it (all values are coming from `derived-component-3`)
+    not directly depend on it (all values are coming from `derived-component-3`).
+This will help, for example, to not trigger the component's
+    Spacelift stack unnecessary if only the `base-component-4` changes, preventing the unrelated stack runs

   - In the above case, the `deps_all` output will include both `derived-component-3` and `base-component-4`, but the `deps` output will only include
     `derived-component-3`